aeeckhou/shallowHRD/README.md

 Submitted to __________.

-"shallowHRD : a cheap and fast automatized method to evaluate Homologous Recombination Deficiency using shallow Whole Genome Sequencing" A. Eeckhoutte et al., 2019
+"ShallowHRD: Detection of Homologous Recombination Deficiency from shallow Whole Genome Sequencing" A. Eeckhoutte et al., 2019